Not to be confused with the S35 Blackmagic Pocket Cinema 6k G2, this Blackmagic Cinema Camera 6k uses a single CFexpress Type B Memory Card slot.

 Blackmagic RAW 8:1 – 140 MB/s | 1120Mbps | 30min | 61min | 122min |

-While these max bitrates seem pretty massive, most new and high-end CFexpress cards can do this without any problem.
-When buying cards you’ll want to check the sustained speeds and avoid any cards that cut it close.
+While these max bitrates seem massive, most new and high-end CFexpress cards can do this without any problem.
+When buying cards, you’ll want to check the sustained speeds and avoid any cards that cut them close.
 You want to ensure you have plenty of bandwidth overhead to avoid lost frames when recording video.
 This is why I recommend the midrange cards like Delkin G4 or the Lexar Gold cards.

-On the CFexpress type B memory card page where I test most of the cards, you can click the + symbol next to each card to compare the different rated sustain speeds, this allows you to compare the different card’s minimum speeds easily.
+On the CFexpress type B memory card page, where I test most of the cards, you can click the + symbol next to each card to compare its different rated sustain speeds.
+This allows you to easily compare the different cards’ minimum speeds.

 Best Memory Cards Blackmagic Cinema 6k | Conclusions

-Buying memory cards for the Cinema 6k is a little tricky since there are so many different record modes, but the good news is you won’t need the absolute best memory card for the Blackmagic Cinema 6k although they will work fine.
-If you stick with the midrange cards from the big brands like Lexar or Delkin they will give you everything you need to do everything this camera has to offer.
+Buying memory cards for the Cinema 6k is a little tricky since there are so many different record modes, but the good news is you won’t need the absolute best memory card for the Blackmagic Cinema 6k, although they will work fine.
+If you stick with the midrange cards from big brands like Lexar or Delkin, they will give you everything you need to do, including everything this camera offers.

 Related Articles